MasterpieceElbow/renesandro-test-task/README.md

 - **POST `/process_media`** endpoint:
   - Accepts JSON payload with video blocks, audio blocks, and text-to-speech instructions
   - Queues tasks asynchronously; does not block new requests while processing
+  - Logs the execution time of each process, at the end logs the total time and the number of successful/unsuccessful executions of all processes
 - Generates **all possible combinations of videos** across blocks
 - Randomly applies:
   - Background audio (looped and volume normalized)